danjohnson3141/Jekyll-Test/Parameters.md

 * :name - Varchar, passed in through the post data.
 Is derived from the 'name' field of the 'groups' table.
 * :organization_name - Varchar, passed in through the post data.
 Is derived from the 'organization_name' field on the 'users' table.
 * :photo - Varchar, passed in through the post data.
 Is derived from the 'photo' field on the 'users' table.
+* :post_id - Integer, passed in through the post data.
+Is derived from the 'id' field on the 'post' table.
 * :recipient_user_id - Integer, passed in through the post data.
 This is 'user_id' of the person that is receiving the message.
 Derived from the 'id' field of the 'users' table'.
 * :sender_user_id
 * :thumbnail_teaser_photo - Varchar, passed in through the post data.
 The URL of a photo used to advertise the post